 - Your civil rights were violated; you were not properly Mirandized or you were denied your right to an attorney.

-At Tolin & Tolin, PLLC, we serve not only Wake Forest, but clients throughout Franklin, Person, and Granville Counties, including all the cities within those counties.
+At Tolin & Tolin, PLLC, we serve not only Roxboro, but clients throughout Franklin, Person, and Granville Counties, including all the cities within those counties.
 When you choose Tolin & Tolin, PLLC, you are choosing a responsive legal team that really listens, telling clients the truth, even when that truth is difficult.
 Our attorneys are highly respected; we continuously seek the very best results for our clients while creating a stellar client experience.
 We want to help you get your life back on track and begin moving forward while understanding that this can be an overwhelming time for you.
 At Tolin & Tolin, PLLC, we will ensure your rights are fully protected while working for the best future possible for you and your family.
 Contact Tolin & Tolin, PLLC today—Exceptional Client Experience, Outstanding Results.